 Now it’s time to prepare layer #3 the homemade whipped cream, we are skipping layer #2 for now.
 If you are using defrosted store-bought whipped cream, skip this step.

-In a metal bowl, that’s been in the freezer at least one hour, pour the heavy cream in and add the granulated sugar.
+In a metal bowl, that’s been in the freezer for at least one hour, pour the heavy cream in and add the granulated sugar.
 Beat the cream/sugar mixture on high for a few minutes.

 This is an action shot just a few seconds after starting the whipping process, see how it’s already starting to get thick?